Enterprise software development - mobile application, web, and backend

-Enterprise Software Development is a broad and complex topic.
+Enterprise Software Development, as a broad and complex topic, implies the creation of software used to satisfy the needs of an organization.
 The purpose of this article is to provide extra information and guidelines for those seeking a reliable technology partner for their enterprise.

 What is an enterprise application?